-If not, anybody who got caught up in the glut of teen movies which filled our cinemas at the start of this millennium will surely be (subconsciously) aware of Hole’s music which influenced and characterised the ‘angry-girl’ genre which became so popular among those movies’ soundtracks.
+If not, anybody who got caught up in the glut of teen movies which filled our cinemas at the start of this millennium will surely be (subconsciously) aware of Hole’s music which influenced and characterized the ‘angry-girl’ genre which became so popular among those movies’ soundtracks.

-In any case, there have been rumours circulating around rock forums suggesting that co-founding member Eric Erlandson is uninterested in a reunion at this point and a 2002 contract forbids the use of ‘Hole’ without his involvement.
+In any case, there have been rumors circulating around rock forums suggesting that co-founding member Eric Erlandson is uninterested in a reunion at this point and a 2002 contract forbids the use of ‘Hole’ without his involvement.
 Cue the violins, everybody.
 The question is simple; do we need Hole or do we need Courtney Love’s return like a hole in the head?